 At the end of the term, if the insured does not die, the policy may be renewed for another term or converted to a permanent life insurance policy, such as whole life insurance.
-Term life insurance is the most affordable life insurance product.
-But keep in mind, regardless of what option you pick at the end of your term, your premiums will almost definitely increase.
+Term life insurance is often the most affordable life insurance product.
+But keep in mind that regardless of which option you pick at the end of your term, your premiums will almost definitely increase.

 Who Needs Term Life Insurance

 Put simply, you need term life insurance if somebody would suffer financially without you.
-Term life is commonly purchased by individuals who want inexpensive life insurance coverage for a specific period of time.
+Term life is commonly purchased by individuals who want inexpensive life insurance coverage for a specific time.
 Small businesses may also buy a term life insurance policy to protect against financial loss if a key person dies or is disabled during the term.

 Here are details on how individuals and businesses use term life insurance:

-- Businesses: Small businesses may use term life for key man insurance, which covers key employees who are important to the company’s financial success.
+- Businesses: Small businesses may use term life for key man insurance, which covers essential employees who are important to the company’s financial success.
 Business partners may also purchase term life as part of a buy-sell agreement to buy a deceased partner’s share from their surviving beneficiaries.

 “One of the purposes of term life insurance is for business continuation.
 For example, term life insurance is often used when banks require key person insurance on business owners.
 Term insurance is used because of its low cost, which means it doesn’t have too much impact on the company’s operating budget.”

-- Business Partner: A term life insurance policy is often used in a cross-purchase agreement, which enables a company’s partners or other owners to purchase the ownership interest of a partner who dies or becomes disabled.
+- Business partner: A term life insurance policy is often used in a cross-purchase agreement, which enables a company’s partners or other owners to purchase the ownership interest of a partner who dies or becomes disabled.

-“Will we no longer need life insurance to cover our kids’ education, pay off the mortgage or provide for a stay-at-home spouse in the event of death?
+“Will we no longer need life insurance to cover our kids’ education, pay off the mortgage, or provide for a stay-at-home spouse in the event of death?
 Will our portfolio and assets have accumulated enough to self-insure in 20 years?
 For businesses, will the business still have a need to buy out a deceased partner’s share in 10-plus years?”